Lumba Sumba Pass Trek Itinerary

 Day 21: Free day in Kathmandu

 Today is your free day, You can do shopping various Nepalese cultural stuffs to give as a present to your family or friends.
-Overnight in Hotel.
+Overnight at a 4-star hotel in Kathmandu.

 Day 22: Departure to onward your destination